 We are providing care to 30 unaccompanied children and young people at our Finnish SOS Youth Home and our Children's Village in Tapiola.

-We are caring for 300 unaccompanied children and young people at several of our Children's Villages accross the country.
+We are caring for 300 unaccompanied children and young people at several of our Children's Villages across the country.
 We are also providing guest apartments, access to language courses and tutoring to several refugee families.

 By supporting us today, you will help us provide safety and stability to refugee children, whether in Europe, the Middle East or within Syria itself.

-Your donation will support our work to help those affected by the crisis in Europe, the Middle East and other affected regions, including provision of childcare, shelter and psychosocial support.
+Your donation will support our work to help those affected by the crisis in Europe, the Middle East and other affected regions, including the provision of childcare, shelter and psychosocial support.
 As stated above, our response will vary to meet the differing needs of each affected country.
 If we raise more money than we need for a particular country, we will direct funds to another country in need.

 Ultimately, if we raise sufficient funds to cover the current refugee crisis, we will use any surplus to fund other emergency relief programmes around the world.
 A crucial part of providing a quality – and timely – response during an emergency is logistics, and this inevitably includes the costs incurred in raising the money needed to support our programmes.
 A small proportion of your donation will be used to cover these costs.